-For the first time traveller to India, arriving into cities such as Delhi or Mumbai can be challenging; the smells, the humidity and the sheer amount of people can take some getting used to.
+Travelling to Delhi or Mumbai is a unique cultural experience, especially to first time travellers in India.
 However, if you scratch the surface you will discover some of the most vibrant and exciting cities in the world.
 Here are a few of our favourites!

 Delhi is a city that brings together two worlds, that of Old and New Delhi, and offers an eclectic mix of chaos and modernity.
 Old Delhi is a labyrinth of narrow streets lined with havelis where you can get a glimpse of daily life, whereas the imperial city of New Delhi is spacious, with many of the avenues lined with trees and stylish cafes and bars.